Rasheed Naz

 Rasheed Naz (9 September 1948 – 17 January 2022) was a Pakistani film and television actor.
-He started his television career in 1971 in a Pashto television play and worked in several Pashto, Hindko and Urdu-language plays.
+He started his television career in 1971 in a Pashto television play and went on to work in several Pashto, Hindko and Urdu-language plays.

-Life and career
+Early life

 Rasheed Naz was born on 9 September 1948 in Peshawar, NWFP (now Khyber Pakhtunkhwa), Pakistan.

+Career

+Rasheed Naz had a career spanning nearly five decades.

+Television

-In 1971, he started his television career as an actor in Pushto television play.
-Rasheed Naz has worked in several Pashto, Hindko and Urdu language plays.
+In 1971, he started his television career as an actor in a Pashto television play.
 His first Urdu play was Aik Tha Gaoon (1973).
 His first popular play was Namoos.
-He also worked in Pakistan's first private television play Dasht, telecast on N T M TV channel.
+He also worked in Pakistan's first private television play Dasht, telecast on NTM TV channel.

-In 1988, he worked in his first Pashto film Zama Jang (in Urdu "Meri Jang").
-His first Urdu film was Syed Noor's Dakait.
-He also worked in Shoaib Mansoor's film Khuda Ke Liye (2007 film).
 Rasheed Naz also worked in a Shoaib Mansoor's video song "Ishq Mohabbat Apna Pan" with Iman Ali.

+Cinema

-Aside from that, Raheed Naz also starred in the Bollywood film Baby in 2015 alongside Akshay Kumar, Anupam Kher, and Madhurima Tuli.
+In 1988, he worked in his first Pashto film Zama Jang (English: "My War").
+His first Urdu film was Syed Noor's Dakait ("Dacoit").
+He also worked in Shoaib Mansoor's 2007 film Khuda Ke Liye ("For God's Sake").
+Raheed Naz also starred in the Bollywood film Baby in 2015 alongside Akshay Kumar, Anupam Kher, and Madhurima Tuli.

-Rasheed Naz had a long career of over forty years.